 Work Based Students at Work

-If you would like to learn more about partnering with schools in Gwinnett County and serve as a site for Work Based Learning Interns, please contact the Office of Academies and Career and Technical Education.
+If you would like to learn more about partnering with schools in Gwinnett County and serve as a site for Work-Based Learning Interns, please contact the Office of Academies and Career, Technical, and Agricultural Education.

 Email: Tamia Robb, Coordinator